nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 A client registered or submitted for registration in the X-Road governing authority (indicated by the "Registered" or "Registration in progress" state) must be unregistered before it can be deleted.
 The unregistering event sends a security server client deletion request from the security server to the central server.

-#### 4.5.1 Unregistering a Client
+#### 4.6.1 Unregistering a Client

 **Access rights:** [Registration Officer](#xroad-registration-officer)

 To unregister a client, follow these steps.

-1. In the **Clients** view click the name of client that you wish to remove from the server
+1. In the **CLIENTS** view click the name of client that you wish to remove from the server

-2. In the window that opens, click **Unregister** and then click **Yes**.
+2. In the window that opens, click **UNREGISTER** and then click **YES**.
 The security server automatically sends a client deletion request to the X-Road central server, upon the receipt of which the association between the security server and the client is revoked.

 3. Next, a notification is displayed about unregistering client.
 Now the client is moved to the "Deletion in progress" state, wherein the client cannot mediate messages and cannot be registered again in the X-Road governing authority.

 *Note:* It is possible to unregister a registered client from the central server without sending a deletion request through the security server.
 In this case, the security server's administrator responsible for the client must transmit a request containing information about the client to be unregistered to the central server's administrator.
 If the client has been deleted from the central server without a prior deletion request from the security server, the client is shown in the "Global error" state in the security server.

-#### 4.5.2 Deleting a Client
+#### 4.6.2 Deleting a Client

 **Access rights:** [Registration Officer](#xroad-registration-officer)